Representative Professional Activities and Achievements

 - Book Review, 26 Yale J. Int'l L. 272 (2001) (reviewing Susan Marks, The Riddle of All Constitutions: International Law, Democracy, and the Critique of Ideology).

-- A Sacred Trust of Civilization: Fiduciary Foundations of International Law, in Philosophical Foundations of Fiduciary Law (Andrew Gold & Paul Miller eds., Oxford U. Press forthcoming 2013).
+- A Sacred Trust of Civilization: Fiduciary Foundations of International Law, in Philosophical Foundations of Fiduciary Law (Andrew Gold & Paul Miller eds., Oxford U. Press 2014).
 SSRN.

 - Proportionality in Counterinsurgency: Reconciling Human Rights and Humanitarian Law, in Counterinsurgency Law: New Directions in Asymmetric Warfare (William Banks ed., Oxford U. Press 2013).